inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 This is the third post in a three-post series.
 In the [first post](https://recursion.wtf/posts/rust_schemes) we developed a stack-safe, ergonomic, and concise method for working with recursive data structures (using a simple expression language as an example).
 In the [second post](https://recursion.wtf/posts/rust_schemes_2) we made it fully generic, providing a set of generic tools for expanding and collapsing _any_ recursive data structure in Rust.

-In this post we will see how to _combine_ these two things - expanding a structure and collapsing it at the same time.
+In this post we will see how to _combine_ these two things - expanding a structure and collapsing it at the same time, performing both operations in a single pass.
 In the process, we will gain the ability to write arbitrary recursive functions over traditional boxed-pointer recursive structures (instead of the novel `RecursiveTree` type introduced in my previous post) while retaining stack safety.

 {{< image src="/img/rust_schemes/stack_machines_1/simple_expr_eval.gif" alt="execution graph for simultaneously expanding and collapsing a simple expression" position="center" style="border-radius: 8px;" >}}